TristinParker/MTGLibrary/Public/HOWTO.md

 - Features: AI Blueprint (Commander), Deck Suggestions (chat-based analysis), Rule Lookup, MTG Chat assistant.
 - Requirement: you must provide your own Gemini API key in Settings for AI features to work.
 - Safety: AI-provided HTML is sanitized with DOMPurify before rendering.

+Additional details and tips:

+- Where to put your key: open Settings → "AI / Gemini API Key" and paste your per-user key.
+A left-nav banner will appear in the app when an AI key is missing to help you find Settings quickly.
+- Deck Suggestions workflow (quick recap): gather deck + candidate pool → AI rates cards and returns suggested adds/removals → preview and accept or auto-apply → app updates deck and collection; you may save the AI metadata with the deck.
+- Permissions & constraints: AI suggestions respect commander color identity, card legality for the chosen format, and ownership (the app will not add cards you don't own unless you choose to ignore ownership warnings).
+- CORS & proxies: if direct client calls to Gemini are blocked by CORS in your environment, run the API calls through a server-side proxy that injects your key (recommended for production for better key control).

 ---